How to Use Keywords in Lightroom Classic (Without Getting Overwhelmed)

 The distinction from collections is worth stating clearly.
 A collection is a curated grouping, assembled manually or automatically.
 A keyword is a property of the photo itself.
 You can use keywords as the basis for a Smart Collection, so all photos tagged "client-wedding" appear in a Smart Collection filtered on that keyword automatically.
 But the keyword exists independently of any collection.

-What are the four ways to add keywords in Lightroom Classic?
+What are the six ways to add keywords in Lightroom Classic?

-Lightroom Classic gives you four entry points, each suited to a different moment in the workflow:
+Lightroom Classic gives you six entry points, each suited to a different moment in the workflow:

 - Keywording panel (Library module, right panel).
 Select one or more photos, then type in the "Click here to add keywords" field.
 Separate multiple keywords with commas.
 This is the workhorse method for post-shoot tagging sessions.